jrossgit/jrossgit.github.io/_posts/2020-04-30-perfectionism.md

 graft into a flawless project that displays the absolute best of what you have to offer and everybody stands up and applauds ~~and that man's name, Albert Einstein~~.
 As the old adage says, *'perfect is the enemy of good'*.
-Once the mind is set on making something that is perfect, it is never complete.
+Once the mind is set on making something that is perfect, it's doomed to never complete.
 But worse, once something is incomplete, it is categorised in the mind as a failure, in the "shame" part of the brain.
 If you let that worry bury itself, the perfectionist approach to the next half finished project will be ever stronger.
 "This one will be *perfect*!" ...and the cycle of